timcdlucas/Abundance-Density-Manuscript/README.md

 Repo for manuscript and analysis.

-This paper is a reworking of one of my [thesis](https://github.com/timcdlucas/PhDThesis) chapters.
+This paper is a reworking of [Chapter 4 of my thesis](https://github.com/timcdlucas/PhDThesis)  ([with commit history](https://github.com/timcdlucas/PhDThesis/commits/master/Chapter4.Rtex)).

 For submission to Proceedings of the Royal Society: B